lrse/hexapod-locomotion-isaac-sim/README.md

 1. Create a new python virtual env with python 3.10.
 2. Install Isaac Gym and Isaac Lab following the [documentation's instructions](https://isaac-sim.github.io/IsaacLab/source/setup/installation/binaries_installation.html).
 Make sure to include the installation of rsl_rl.
 3. Clone this repository.
 4. Install python extension hexapod_extension using pip.
+You can do this by executing from the repository's root: python -m pip install -e  exts/hexapod_extension/

 ## Usage ##
 1. Train: